Steven E. Koonin: Views on climate change

 Koonin became publicly involved in the policy debate about climate change starting with a Wall Street Journal opinion piece in 2017, in which he floated the idea of a red team/blue team exercise for climate science.
 In 2018, the Environmental Protection Agency (EPA) under the leadership of Scott Pruitt proposed a public debate on climate change to refute the 2017 Climate Science Special Report.
 According to a draft press release edited by Koonin and William Happer, Princeton physics professor and director of the CO2 Coalition, they planned "red team"/blue team exercises to challenge the scientific consensus on climate.
 The draft was never released, and the plans were not carried out.

 In 2019, the Trump Administration proposed to create a "Presidential Committee on Climate Security" at the National Security Council that would conduct an "adversarial" review of the scientific consensus on climate change.
 Koonin was actively involved in recruiting others to be part of this review.
 The committee was scrapped in favor of an initiative not "subject to the same level of public disclosure as a formal advisory committee".

-In 2021, Koonin published the book Unsettled: What Climate Science Tells Us, What It Doesn't, and Why It Matters.
+Koonin is a coauthor of the July 23, 2025, U.S. Department of Energy report, A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate that asserted that the danger from greenhouse gas emissions was exaggerated.
+In an interview with The Free Press, Koonin claimed that "Ninety-five percent of the report is sourced from" the United Nations Intergovernmental Panel on Climate Change (IPCC) report.The report has been criticized for cherry-picking and for highlighting uncertainties in order to downplay the impacts of climate change.
+Furthermore, numerous scientists whose work was cited by the report indicated that their work had been mischaracterized.

-Criticism of Koonin's 2014 Wall Street Journal commentary
+2014 Wall Street Journal commentary

+Koonin wrote a 2000-word essay, "Climate Science Is Not Settled," that was published in an issue of The Wall Street Journal.
+The main points of the article were that: